Strategic marketing partnership: questions and answers

 Questions and answers:

-• At a DFL Members Assembly on 11 December 2023, the 36 clubs of the Bundesliga and Bundesliga 2 will discuss the conclusion of a strategic marketing partnership at league level.
-Why is this under consideration?
+• At a DFL Members Assembly on 11 December 2023, the clubs of the Bundesliga and Bundesliga 2 expressed support for the conclusion of a strategic marketing partnership at league level.
+What are the considerations related to such a partnership?

 In accordance with its Articles of Association, the DFL is responsible for the marketing and organisation of the Bundesliga and Bundesliga 2.
 It is therefore the DFL’s responsibility to provide the best possible economic and organisational conditions for German professional football’s successful future in the interest of the 36 clubs.
 In particular, this includes the task of examining and highlighting options for refinement – especially in times of great change.
 German professional football currently finds itself in such a time.

-The elected club representatives in the leagues’ governing bodies and the management therefore agree that the DFL business model needs to be refined, in order to lay the foundations for an enduringly positive future for the Bundesliga and Bundesliga 2.
+The clubs, the elected representatives in the leagues’ governing bodies and the DFL management therefore agree that the DFL business model needs to be refined, in order to lay the foundations for an enduringly positive future for the Bundesliga and Bundesliga 2.

 The aim is for the Bundesliga and Bundesliga 2 to remain competitive in sporting and commercial terms, while also preserving social integration and financial stability.
 Therefore, German football must once again forge its own path and preserve its characteristic attributes – such as the 50+1 rule, a USP that guarantees a high level of member control in the clubs of the Bundesliga and Bundesliga 2.
 This is why a refinement of the DFL business model is currently under consideration.